 The _TODO.txt and ReadMe.md contain a wealth of information about package creation and they can be valuable resources, going further into depth than this post can.
 They are not required for our package, however, and so after reading them you can delete them.

-:choco-info: If you're going to store your package source in source control, you may wish to repurpose the ReadMe.md file to display information about the package in your source control system.
+If you’re going to store your package source in source control, you may wish to repurpose the ReadMe.md file to display information about the package in your source control system.

 The LICENSE.txt and VERIFICATION.txt files are for when you embed, with proper distribution rights, the installer inside the package and you’re submitting your package to the Chocolatey Community Repository.
 We will not be doing that, so these files should be deleted.